Collapse of a single polymer chain: Effects of chain stiffness and attraction range: Introduction

 Much less work has been devoted to the effect of the range of monomer-monomer attraction on the collapse transition.
 In a series of Monte Carlo simulations, Binder, Paul, and co-workers~\cite{Binder08,Binder09,Binder13} investigated the phase diagram of a single polymer chain as a function of temperature and the range of a square-well attractive interaction.
 Their results demonstrated that altering the interaction range could lead to a collapse transition into different conformational states, including a collapsed globule and a compact crystallite.

-The renewed interest in these fundamental single-chain issues has been recently motivated by experiments by Knobler, Gelbart, and their co-workers~\cite{Knobler23}, who investigated the condensation of long double-stranded DNA (dsDNA), as compared to long single-stranded RNA (ssRNA), in the presence of polyvalent cations.
+The renewed interest in these fundamental single-chain issues has been recently motivated by experiments reported in ref~\citenum{Knobler23}, who investigated the condensation of long double-stranded DNA (dsDNA), as compared to long single-stranded RNA (ssRNA), in the presence of polyvalent cations.
 While the dsDNA undergoes discontinuous condensation at a critical ion concentration, the ssRNA exhibits gradual compaction over a wide concentration range.
 The large difference in stiffness between dsDNA and ssRNA probably underlies their distinct condensation behaviors.
 Thus, a general understanding of single-chain collapse scenarios would be valuable for tailoring polymer properties across diverse applications.

-Motivated mainly by these recent findings~\cite{Knobler23}, we revisit the single-chain collapse by focusing on the interplay between chain stiffness ($l_p$) and the range of intra-chain attraction ($r_c$), which is found to determine the sharpness and temperature of chain compaction.
-This interplay is accounted for in a way that was not systematically explored before.
-Our approach reveals how the attraction range and persistence length critically affect the polymer collapse.
-In particular, for small $l_p$ and large $r_c$, the chain undergoes a smooth crossover where it continuously shrinks, rather than exhibiting a critical collapse transition.
-As we show below, this rounding does not disappear upon increasing the chain length.
+Motivated mainly by these recent findings~\cite{Knobler23}, we revisit the single-chain collapse by focusing on the interplay between chain stiffness ($l_p$) and the range of intrachain attraction ($r_c$), which is found to determine the sharpness and temperature of chain compaction.
+While the distinction between continuous collapse in flexible chains and discontinuous collapse in stiff chains has been widely discussed in the literature, the role of the attraction range remains less examined.
+In this study, we demonstrate that the interplay between the persistence length, $l_p$, and the attraction range, $r_c$, determines whether the collapse resembles that of flexible chains or stiff chains, or results in a smoothing of the transition into gradual contraction.
+Therefore, the attraction range not only affects the collapse temperature but can also extend the critical temperature into a temperature range over which the chain contracts, with this behavior continuing as the chain length increases.

 This paper is organized as follows.
-Section~II describes the model and simulation method.
-Section~III presents our results and discussion, focusing on the transition sharpness and dependence of transition temperature on polymer stiffness, attraction range, and chain length.
-Section~IV concludes with a summary of the findings and their experimental implications.
-Finally, the Appendix presents a heuristic scaling argument~\cite{Haim01} for the rounding of the collapse transition due to the interplay between chain stiffness and condensing agents.
+Section~2 describes the model and simulation method.
+Section~3 presents our results and discussion, focusing on the transition sharpness and dependence of transition temperature on polymer stiffness, attraction range, and chain length.
+Section~4 concludes with a summary of the findings and their experimental implications.
+Finally, the Supporting Information presents a heuristic scaling argument~\cite{Haim01} for the rounding of the collapse transition due to the interplay between chain stiffness and condensing agents.